Citation, DOI, disclosures and article data

 The cysts usually appear as soft-tissue density rounded structures, sometimes with compression of surrounding structures.
 Occasionally such compression can lead to air-trapping and a hyperlucent hemithorax 5.
 As the cysts may contain calcium oxalate, dependent layering of calcific density material (milk of calcium) may on occasion be seen 5,10.

 Typically appear as well-circumscribed spherical or ovoid masses of variable attenuation 1,4 with variable fluid composition explaining the different CT attenuations observed.

 - variable signal intensity, from low (similar to fluid) to high (due to protein content)

-- fluid fluid level has also been reported, attributed to layering of variable fluid content 4-5
+- fluid-fluid level has also been reported, attributed to the layering of variable fluid content 4,5

 Treatment and prognosis